 Opera houses can be intimidating places, with their grand exteriors, formal ‘dress codes’ and multi-layered plot lines unravelling in foreign languages.
-Lately, however, opera companies have made moves to welcome new audiences in, with contemporary adaptations of centuries-old stories and surtitles providing English translations of the action and dialogue.
-But even in the stuffiest, oldest opera houses, there are a few operas that can be enjoyed by newbies and old timers alike.
-Below, we pick out some of the best operas for beginners.
+Even in the stuffiest opera houses, though, a select few operas are so packed with charm, humour and drama that they can be enjoyed by newbies and old timers alike.
+Here are some of the best operas for beginners.

 Top of our list of best operas for beginners is an eternal favourite.
 One of Mozart’s best-loved operas, The Magic Flute tells the story of Prince Tamino, who is rescued from a monster, shown a photo of Pamina (daughter of the Queen of the Night) and, naturally, falls in love with her instantly.

 Classic operatic melodrama.
-Armed with his magic flute, he sets off on a mission to find and rescue her from the sorcerer Sarastro she is being held captive by.
+Armed with his magic flute, Tamino duly sets off on a mission to find and rescue Pamina from Sarastro, the sorcerer who is holding her captive.
 It’s a classic story of love triumphing over evil – with a raft of tunes you’ll no doubt already be familiar with.

 We included The Magic Flute in our round-up of the best Mozart operas.
-Elsewhere, we sort through the very best recordings of Mozart’s The Magic Flute.
-And one of itd famous arias, the 'Queen of the Night' aria, features in our list of the hardest songs to sing.
+And one of its famous arias, the 'Queen of the Night' aria, features in our list of the hardest songs to sing.
+Have a listen below...

 The ‘Habanera’ and the ‘Toreador Song’ from Bizet’s Carmen have both enjoyed success beyond the walls of the opera house, so will probably be familiar to you already.
 The opera itself is packed full of brilliantly catchy melodies and hummable tunes – and that’s before you even consider its dramatic plotlines.